prerna351/Blogging-website-medium-inspired/README.md

 -do caching: if i open a blog. cache it. the backend should not fetch the blog again

-app bar
-- avatar : fix the on click menu

-add an update feature on the frontend add a nice color scheme to the project
+add a nice color scheme to the project add feature to add an image

 textEditor page - disable the publish button untill their is content in title and content